phpmd/phpmd/src/site/rst/rules/codesize.rst

 Since: PHPMD 0.1

 A class with too many methods is probably a good suspect for refactoring, in order to reduce its complexity and find a way to have more fine grained objects.
+It ignores methods starting with 'get' or 'set' by default.

 This rule has the following properties: